Skip to main content

 One of the problems of going to court is that you will come across lots of new technical words and ideas.
 This is the jargon that lawyers and court staff use.
-We think there’s no getting around it - you have to learn what most of it means too.
+Where we think you might have to know it we have included it, but we always explain what it means.

 The story so far.......

-(It is also possible to use an online process to start a claim).
-See How to start a civil claim for more details.
+(Most cases can also use an online process to start a claim.
+See How to start a civil or fast-track claim for more details.)

 Claim form - the form that starts a case and where the Claimant explains what they are asking for.

-2. Ceri photocopies the completed claim form and Particulars of Claim.
-Ceri needs one for the court, one for Rory and one to keep.
+2. Ceri makes copies of the completed claim form and particulars of claim.
+She needs one for the court, one for Rory and one to keep.

-(Everyone is sent a copy automatically on the online system.
-She can also make an application for help with court fees online if she thinks she is eligible.
-If you use the online system to make a claim, you must use the online process to apply for help with fees too)
+(If you are using the online Money Claims service, everyone is sent a copy automatically.
+You can also make an application for help with court fees online if you are eligible.
+If you use the online system to make a claim, you must use the online process to apply for help with fees too).

 4. The court sends Rory a copy of Ceri’s claim form and a response pack by first class post.
 The response pack includes the forms Rory needs to reply to Ceri’s claim.

-(If you make a small claim online, the Defendant is emailed a copy of the claim form -if the Defendant's email address was supplied - and can respond online.)
+(If you make a claim online, the defendant is emailed a copy of the claim form - if their email address was supplied - and can respond online.
+If they don’t respond online - the case moves to the paper process and continues as below).

-(This all happens automatically if you use the small claims online system).
+(This all happens automatically and via email if you are using the online Money Claims service).

 Notice of issue - this tells you that your claim has started, the date it began, the case number, date and method of service and the deadline by when the defendant has to respond.